 Mr. Stone represented many victims of the Executive Life Insurance Company of New York liquidation and continues to assist some victims in their quest for recovery of lost benefits.

 Mr. Stone is a frequent speaker and panelist at continuing education seminars lecturing on a variety of topics.
 In 2017 Mr. Stone participated in a panel discussion on current developments in the structured settlement secondary market at the Annual Conference of the Society of Settlement Planners.
 Mr. Stone also gave featured presentations at the Annual Conferences of the Society of Settlement Planners in 2014, 2015, and 2016 on the impact of the Executive Life Insurance Company of New York liquidation.
 Mr. Stone was a featured speaker at the 2013 National Association of Settlement Purchasers (NASP) Annual Conference presenting on the Executive Life Insurance Company of New York debacle.
-Mr. Stone was also a guest speaker at the 2014 annual meetings of the Association of BellTel Retirees and ProtectSeniors.org addressing issues concerning retirees in pension de-risking transactions.
+Mr. Stone was also a guest speaker at recent annual meetings of the Association of BellTel Retirees and ProtectSeniors.org addressing issues concerning retirees in pension de-risking transactions.
 Mr. Stone has also spoken on emerging and alternative asset classes, litigation finance, and intellectual property monetization for the Practicing Law Institute and the Life Settlements and Longevity Summit.

 Mr. Stone is also the President of Stone Capital Assets, consultants and advisors in the specialty finance and insurance industries.
 He was previously a Managing Director at Plainfield Asset Management, LLC and President and Chairman of Caldwell Funding Corp., a Plainfield portfolio company in the insurance finance business.
 In 1995, Mr. Stone was responsible for bringing the first institutional purchase facility to the structured settlement market as a founding partner of J.G.
 Wentworth SSC, LP, serving Wentworth in various capacities, including sitting on its Board of Directors and acting as outside General Counsel.
 From 1994-2005, Mr. Stone was President of Stone International LLC, a specialty finance consulting and servicing company, which served as the U.S. based administrator of all Contingency Claims Insurance underwritten by Lloyd’s Syndicate 102 f/k/a “Goshawk” and acted as sub-servicer to DZ Bank A.G. in connection with DZ’s credit facility with Life Capital, BV, a Netherlands based financing entity.